 Poet and writer Liu Xia has been held virtually incommunicado under extralegal house arrest since her husband, Liu Xiaobo, won the Nobel Peace Prize in October 2010.
 When her husband was diagnosed with late-stage liver cancer in June 2017 and released on medical parole, Liu Xia was reportedly able to visit him.
-However, since his death in July, she has not been seen in public for several months.
+After his death in July 2017, she was put under house arrest and was unable to leave the country.
+After Germany’s long campaign to free Liu Xia, on July 10, 2018, Liu Xia was released and fled to Germany.

 Following her husband’s diagnosis of late-stage liver cancer and release on medical parole, Liu Xia was reportedly allowed to visit him for the first time in several years.
-Since his death, she has rarely been seen publicly, except in a one minute video uploaded to YouTube in August 2017 that her supporters believe represents a coerced appearance and statement.
+After his death, she was put under house arrest and only appeared in public in a one minute video uploaded to YouTube in August 2017 that her supporters believe represents a coerced appearance and statement.
+On July 10, 2018, Liu Xia was released and fled to Germany, after a long diplomatic campaign by the Germany government.

 September 2017: A human rights activist based in Hong Kong speaks with Liu Xia for approximately thirty minutes, while a friend of hers states that he was able to speak to her for only a few seconds.
 Other than these disparate incidents, Liu Xia continues to be denied contact from the outside world.